discopt/cmr/doc/series-parallel.md

 ## C Interface ##

+The corresponding functions in the library are

   - CMRtestTernarySeriesParallel() tests a binary matrix for being series-parallel.
   - CMRtestBinarySeriesParallel() tests a binary matrix for being series-parallel.
   - CMRdecomposeBinarySeriesParallel() tests a binary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.
   - CMRdecomposeTernarySeriesParallel() tests a ternary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.

+and are defined in \ref series_parallel.h.